Surrey-White Rock

 Surrey-White Rock is a provincial electoral district for the Legislative Assembly of British Columbia, Canada.
 During the 2008 re-distribution of riding boundaries, Surrey-White Rock kept the majority of its existing region.

 Demographics

 Geography

 The riding is bounded on the south and west by Semiahmoo Bay, on the east by Highway 99, and on the north by 24th Avenue.
 The riding contains the southwest corner of Surrey, the city of White Rock, and the Semiahmoo Indian Reserve.

-History

-This riding has elected the following Members of Legislative Assembly:

-Member of Legislative Assembly
+Members of the Legislative Assembly

 The current MLA is Trevor Halford.
 He was elected in 2020.
-The previous MLA was Tracy Redies, first elected in 2017, she was the former CEO of Coast Capital Savings and now the CEO for Science World.
+The previous MLA was Tracy Redies, first elected in 2017, she was the former CEO of Coast Capital Savings and is now the CEO for Science World.
 And before Redies was Gordon Hogg, a former mayor of White Rock first elected in a 1997 by-election.
-Hogg, Redies and Halford all represent the British Columbia Liberal Party.
+Hogg and Redies represented the BC Liberals, while Halford, representing BC United, defected to the Conservatives.

+This riding has elected the following members of the Legislative Assembly: